 Born out of a love of antiquing, Blue Moon Vintage Market started in 2015 by mom Vicki and daughter Jen, who spent Jen’s childhood visiting markets.
 In 2012, the duo went through a sudden loss and channeled their grief by refinishing furniture and attending vintage shows.
 Soon they realized their love of vintage had grown to encompass much more and they opened Blue Moon.

-The market is over 6,000 square feet of vintage items, primitives, re-purposed treasures and even the personal collection of American Pickers star Danielle Colby.
+Located in Three Oaks, MI, the vintage market features over 6,000 square feet of vintage items, primitives, re-purposed treasures, and even the personal collection of American Pickers star Danielle Colby.
 Admission is free and it’s held on the fourth weekend of every month with some additional days throughout the year.

-Best Flea Markets in Michigan #5: Royal Oak Antiques and Collectibles
+Royal Oak Antiques and Collectibles – Royal Oak, Michigan

 Walking into the market, you’ll be greeted with the pleasant smell of food, sweets and other treats, plus an assortment of great vintage goods.
 Permanent and temporary vendors appear at the flea market with wares like coins, furniture, photography, collectibles, lamps, memorabilia and more.
 Vendors are available indoors and outdoors.

-Best Flea Markets in Michigan #4: Flat Rock Historical Society Antique & Flea Market
+Flat Rock Historical Society Antique & Flea Market – Flat Rock, Michigan

 This year marks the 90th anniversary of the Flat Rock Historical Society Antique and Flea Market.
 Held twice a year at the Flat Rock Speedway, this show attracts up to 10,000 shoppers each year and is easily one of the best flea markets in Michigan.

 After starting in 1978 with just 190 exhibitors, the flea market has grown to be one of the largest antique shows in Michigan.
-Now for this $4 admission, attendees can enjoy expanded exhibit areas, restrooms, picnic areas and food vendors as they browse through all of the offerings.
-Allegan Antiques Market’s exhibitors sell all kinds of merchandises ranging from vintage jewelry, and furniture, to china, primitives, glass and other collectibles.
+Now for this $4 admission, attendees can enjoy expanded exhibit areas, restrooms, picnic areas, and food vendors as they browse through all of the offerings.
+Allegan Antiques Market’s exhibitors sell all kinds of merchandise ranging from vintage jewelry, and furniture, to china, primitives, glass, and other collectibles.

 Beautiful and steeped in history, the Greenmead Historical Park is home to a flea market held twice a year in Livonia, Michigan.
 The site is on the National Registry of Historic Places and features an 1841 farmhouse on the property, creating a great backdrop for shopping for vintage items and antiques.

-The summer market is held in June and a fall market is held in September, each featuring a reasonable $2 admission.
+The summer market is held in June and a Fall market is held in September, each featuring a reasonable admission.
 Previous market vendors have brought memorabilia, farm equipment, antiques, and more.
 You can enjoy free parking and shoppers are welcome to bring carts or wagons to make shopping easier.

-A proud 50-year tradition held three times a year, the Midland Antique Festival features nearly a 1,000 dealers at the Miland County Fairgrounds.
+A proud 50-year tradition held three times a year, the Midland Antique Festival features nearly 1,000 dealers at the Midland County Fairgrounds.
 Michigan Antique Festivals has operated since 1968 and expanded its show to include a separate location, the Davisburg Antique Festival.